maxtuno/PEQNP/docs/mip.md

 # MIP

-Currently exist a module for Mixed Integer Programming can solve constraints linear constraints on standard form:
+Currently exist a module for Mixed Integer Programming can solve linear constraints on standard form:

     expresion [<=, >=, ==] real